abhinemani/abhinemani.github.io/index.md

 			<div class="section-left">
 				<h2 class="title">Here to help.</h2>
 				<div class="subtitle">
-					<a style="font-weight: bold;" href="https://abhinemani.com/about">Abhi Nemani</a> is a government technology entrepreneur, scholar, and public servant — founding, building, and leading many of the most influential GovTech institutions over the last 15 years, including the <a href="https://www.cityofsacramento.org/City-Manager/Divisions-Programs/Innovation-Economic-Development" style="font-weight: bold;">City of Sacramento's Innovation & Growth Fund</a>, <a style="font-weight: bold;" href="https://data.lacity.org">Los Angeles Mayor's Office of Data & Analytics</a>, and <a href="https://codeforamerica.org" style="font-weight: bold;">Code for America</a>.<br /><br />
+					<a style="font-weight: bold;" href="https://abhinemani.com/about">Abhi Nemani</a> is a government technology entrepreneur, scholar, and public servant — founding, building, and leading many of the most influential GovTech institutions over the last 15 years, including the <a href="https://www.cityofsacramento.org/City-Manager/Divisions-Programs/Innovation-Economic-Development" style="font-weight: bold;">City of Sacramento's Innovation Fund</a>, <a style="font-weight: bold;" href="https://data.lacity.org">Los Angeles Mayor's Office of Data</a>, and <a href="https://codeforamerica.org" style="font-weight: bold;">Code for America</a>.<br /><br />
-					Currently, Abhi is the managing director of <a href="/consulting" style="font-weight:bold;">EthosLabs</a>, managing a portfolio of transparency, and data startups for local government, reaching over 100M people across more than 2,000 communities.
+					Most recently, Abhi was the SVP of Product Strategy for Euna Solutions, where he build and integrated a portfolio of 10+ companies with $100M+ in revenue.
+Nemani's consulting firm, <a href="/consulting" style="font-weight:bold;">EthosLabs</a>, manages a portfolio of transparency, and data startups for local government.
 Nemani is also a visiting scholar at the <a href="https://roseinstitute.org" style="font-weight:bold;">Rose Institute of State & Local Government</a> and a board member of <a href="https://leadingcities.org" style="font-weight: bold;">Leading Cities</a>, a global sustainability accelerator.
 				</div>
 			</div>
 			<div class="section-right">